GenomZ/island_counter/README.md

     for i in data/test*; do ./island_counter.sh $i; done

-The script was modified with a solution that changes the directory it is executed in to the project directory.
+The script was modified with a solution that changes the directory it is executed into the project directory.

     SCRIPT_DIR=$( cd -- "$( dirname -- "${BASH_SOURCE[0]}" )" &> /dev/null && pwd )
     cd $(echo "$SCRIPT_DIR" | tr -d '\r') || exit